-There is huge potential for growth in the cross-over area between bioelectronics and synthetic biology.
-The aim of this project is to develop an interface that enables information transfer between the two domains.
-In the future, readout platforms using this type of interface could be applied in many areas, such as medical diagnostics, environmental monitoring, and wearable devices.
+There is huge potential for growth in the cross-over between bioelectronics and synthetic biology.
+We aim to develop an interface that allows information transfer between the two domains.
+In the future, readout platforms that use this type of interface could be applied in many areas, such as medical diagnostics, environmental monitoring, and wearable devices.

 The project will involve creating and characterising a novel multiplexed electronic readout for cell-free systems, commonly used to house synthetic genetic circuits and biosensors.
-The practical work will make use of silicon microfabrication techniques to produce and functionalise miniature electrodes, biochemical techniques including protein expression in cell-free systems, and electrochemical analysis using amperometric techniques.
+The practical work will make use of silicon microfabrication techniques to produce and functionalise miniature electrodes, biochemical techniques including protein expression in cell-free systems, and electrochemical analysis using amperometry and impedance spectroscopy.

 The University of Edinburgh is committed to equality of opportunity for all its staff and students, and promotes a culture of inclusivity.
 Please see details here: https://www.ed.ac.uk/equality-diversity

-Applications are particularly encouraged from students with a background in electronic engineering and a strong interest in biology/biotechnology.
-However, we would be happy to consider applicants with a biology/chemistry background if an interest and aptitude for engineering can also be demonstrated.
+Applications are particularly encouraged from students with a multidisciplinary background in electronic engineering and biology/biotechnology.
+However, we may also consider applicants with a purely engineering or biological academic background if a strong interest and aptitude for the other areas can also be demonstrated.

 Tuition fees + stipend are available for Home/EU and International students